bar-gains/Aether/docs/ISSUES_Stability.md

 ### 2. Improve Puppeteer Lifecycle

-- [ ] Add auto-restart logic if Puppeteer crashes
+- [x] Add auto-restart logic if Puppeteer crashes
-- [ ] Expose Puppeteer status in logs and health checks
+- [x] Expose Puppeteer status in logs and health checks
-- [ ] Alert on repeated Puppeteer failures
+- [x] Alert on repeated Puppeteer failures

 ### 3. Database Robustness

-- [ ] Add retry logic for DB operations if locked
+- [x] Add retry logic for DB operations if locked (e.g., implement retry with exponential backoff for SQLITE_BUSY errors)
-- [ ] Log and alert on DB connection errors
+- [x] Log and alert on DB connection errors (capture and log all DB errors, consider integration with alerting/monitoring)
-- [ ] Monitor DB file health and size
+- [x] Monitor DB file health and size (periodically check DB file size, log warnings if thresholds are exceeded, and ensure disk space is sufficient)

 ### 4. Startup Readiness Probe

-- [ ] Delay accepting requests until Puppeteer and DB are ready
+- [ ] Add middleware to block all non-health requests with a 503 if either Puppeteer or the DB is not ready
+  - Place middleware early in the Express stack (after logging, before routes)
+  - Exclude `/health` (and optionally `/`) from readiness check
-- [ ] Return 503 with clear message if not ready
+  - Respond with status 503 and a clear JSON message if not ready
+- [ ] Test with Puppeteer and DB both up, both down, and one up/one down
+- [ ] Ensure health checks are always available

+**Estimated implementation time:**

+- Code changes: 20–40 minutes
+- Testing and validation: 20–30 minutes
+- Documentation/update: 5–10 minutes

 ### 5. Proxy/Container Configuration